MicrosoftDocs/learn/learn-pr/azure/deploy-aspnet-apps-azure-app-service-pipelines/includes/6-EX-provision-azure-resources.md

 Now, it's time to configure the Azure Pipeline you created in the previous exercise to provision Azure resources.

 1. Within the browser window displaying the **Project Settings** pane in the Azure DevOps portal, in the vertical menu bar along the left edge of the project page, select **Pipelines**.
-On the **Pipelines** pane, select the pipeline you’re using in this lab, and then select **Edit**.
+On the **Pipelines** pane, select the pipeline you're using in this lab, and then select **Edit**.
 1. On the **azure-pipelines.yml** editor pane, place the mouse pointer at the very end of the file and press the **Enter** key to start a new line.
 1. On the **azure-pipelines.yml** editor pane, add the following content to create the **DeployAzureResources** stage and job elements: